cosmos/cosmos-sdk/CONTRIBUTING.md

 * Violation of Code of Conduct

 Earning this privilege should be considered to be no small feat and is by no means guaranteed by any quantifiable metric.
-It is a symbol of great trust of the community of this project.
+Serving as a code owner is a symbol of great trust from the community of this project.

 ## Concept & Feature Approval Process